KK Kožuv

-KK Kožuv (КК Кожув) is a basketball club based in Gevgelija, North Macedonia.
+KK Kozhuv (КК Кожув) Gevgelija is a basketball club based in Gevgelija, North Macedonia.
 They currently play in the Macedonian First League.

 History

 The club was founded in 1955.

 Kozhuv's biggest success came in 2013, they made the Macedonian First League playoff final but ended up losing against MZT Skopje Aerodrom.

 Kozhuv reached the Macedonian Cup Final in 2015.
 They lost the final match against the heavy-weight Rabotnichki 66-74 .Kozhuv also competed in BIBL league for 6 seasons.
 They reached the 3rd place twice in seasons 2015 and 2016.

 Since its second top-flight season in 2012, the team from the border town has also participated in the supranational Balkan League, a position it has consistently held ever since.
 After two rather moderately successful campaigns, it remained undefeated in the 2014/15 preliminary round and qualified directly for the semifinals in the second group stage, losing to eventual champions KB Sigal Prishtina on aggregate.
 In the following Balkan League season, the team lost to KK Mornar Bar in the 2016 semifinals.

 In the season 2019-20 KK Blokotehna fused in KK Kozhuv.
 All the players joined Kozhuv at this season.

 As Blokotehna Gevgelija in the season 2017/2018 they played in the semifinals with Levski Lukoil finishing 4th.Next season in 2019, Blokotehna won BIBL League trophy beating Teuta in the Final.
 In season 2018/19 they were hosts of the domestic cup and they played in the Final against Rabotnicki.
 They made it to the semi-finals in the domestic Championship play-off.